WAIT numreplicas timeout

 The command will always return the number of replicas that acknowledged

-the write commands sent before the
+the write commands sent by the current client before the

 WAIT command, both in the case where